JonCraig-SBU/Verdant-SBU-tidal-project-COOPS/README.md

 ## Notes

-- Units are expected in m/s; the script includes a heuristic conversion when values appear to be in mm/s.
+- Units are expected in m/s; the script converts units from knots and cm/s.
-- Keep intermediate and final CSV outputs in this folder for notebook compatibility unless you also update paths in notebooks.
+- Keep intermediate and final CSV outputs in "./outputs" for notebook compatibility unless you also update paths in notebooks.

 ## `adcp_aep_pcu_iec.ipynb` usage